AnsiblePilot — Master Ansible Automation

 Expand a Virtual Disk in VMware vSphere Virtual Machine - Ansible module vmware_guest_disk

-How to automate the expansion from 1GB to 2GB size Virtual Disk connected to VMware Virtual Machine guest named “myvm” using Ansible Playbook and vmware_guest_disk module.
+How to automate the expansion from 1GB to 2GB size Virtual Disk connected to VMware Virtual Machine guest named “myvm” using Ansible Playbook.

 How to Expand a Virtual Disk in VMware vSphere Virtual Machine with Ansible?